CANopenNode/CANopenNode/stack/S32_SDK/CANopenNode_S32K144/README.txt

  - CANopen_Sensor_s32k144
  - CANopen_Unit_s32k144

-See Documentation.pdf for more details, or the doxygen files in both projects

 The projects are made using S32DS for ARM
-If using S32DS please copy the S32_SDK\CANopenNode_S32K144 folder into {S32DS install directory}\S32DS\Examples\
+If using S32DS please copy the S32_SDK\CANopenNode_S32K144 folder into {S32DS install directory}\S32DS\Examples\ and then follow the instructions in the Documentation.pdf, How to run section.

+For more details regarding this example please see Documentation.pdf, or the doxygen files in both projects.